Myth #9: ADHD medication should be reserved only for severe cases.

 The ADHD Advantage?

-Is it any surprise that Archer is promoting a book called The ADHD Advantage?
+Archer is promoting a book called The ADHD Advantage.

-That virtual unknown, Southern California suburban therapist Marilyn Wedge (of “French Kids Don’t Have ADHD” infamy), endorsed his book.
-(Read a previous post about her: French Kids Don’t Have ADHD?
+It’s been endorsed by that heretofore unknown Southern California suburban therapist, Marilyn Wedge (of “French Kids Don’t Have ADHD” infamy).
+(My response: French Kids Don’t Have ADHD?
 Bien Sûr Que Si, Ils L’ont!).

 It’s no wonder, then, that the public continues to harshly judge people who take ADHD medication—or who give medication to their children.
 They have been authorized to do so by MDs.
-No matter if the MD was board-certified in psychiatry eons ago and has no discernable expertise in ADHD.
-(The same is true for fringe neurologists, such as Richard Saul, of ADHD Does Not Exist infamy.)
+No matter if the MD was board-certified in psychiatry eons ago and has no discernible expertise in ADHD.
+(The same is true for fringe neurologists, such as Richard Saul, of ADHD Does Not Exist—which made a big PR splash, thanks to publisher Rupert Murdoch’s largesse, but has since flopped.)

-Their actions have consequences.
-They risk millions of people never learning why they, or their loved ones, are continuously dogged by certain problems that feel out of their control—and having the opportunity to choose to gain control, via medication.
+Actions have consequences.
+These online promoters risk millions of people never learning why they, or their loved ones, are continuously dogged by certain problems that feel out of their control—and having the opportunity to choose to gain control, via medication.
+They prey on an American tendency to hold grudges over someone gaining a perceived advantage they do not enjoy.

-Borrowing a metaphor from the ADHD, Eyeglasses, and Stigma posts, we might compare it to how some of us need eyeglasses to keep from walking into walls, but others need eyeglasses only to see finer details.
+Borrowing a metaphor from my blog series ADHD, Eyeglasses, and Stigma: We might compare it to how some of us need eyeglasses to keep from walking into walls, but others need eyeglasses only to see finer details.
 As in reading.

-Don’t you find it equally important to see finer details, such as the word stop on that big red sign or the words in a book?
+Here in this 21st Century, reading is important.
+Don’t you find it equally important to see finer details, such as the word stop on that big red sign or the words in a contract before you sign it?

 Who are the Dale Archers and Richard Sauls of the world to limit your or your loved one’s options?

 The misinformation created by these operators risks eroding ADHD public policy, including insurance coverage and medication.
-ADHD needs to be taken seriously, not treated like a giant pinata by hustlers and incompetents.
+ADHD needs to be taken seriously, not treated like a giant pinata by opportunists.

 Don’t Count On “Society” Being Logical